timiskhakov/timiskhakov.github.io/posts/haystacks-needles-and-hardware-intrinsics.md

 ## Possible Improvements

-In the [Intel Intrinsics Guide](https://software.intel.com/sites/landingpage/IntrinsicsGuide/) each intrinsic has Latency and Throughput values that depend on the CPU architecture.
-The former means how long it takes for the CPU to complete the instruction, the latter has to do with how many operations we can perform at once (each of them being in the different execution phase).
-For instance, `_mm256_loadu_si256` the one we were using for loading data into a vector has the latency of 1 and the throughput of 0.25 on the Haswell architecture.
+In the [Intel Intrinsics Guide](https://software.intel.com/sites/landingpage/IntrinsicsGuide/), each intrinsic has Latency and Throughput characteristics that depend on the CPU architecture.
+The former means how long it takes for the CPU to complete the instruction, the latter has to do with how many operations we can perform at once, each of them being in the different execution phase.
+For instance, `_mm256_loadu_si256` that we were using for loading data into a vector, has the latency of 1 and the throughput of 0.25 on the Haswell architecture.
 Meaning, we can run up to 4 instructions per 1 CPU cycle.
-We don't necessarily get the x4 performance because we are to have optimal conditions.
+We don't necessarily get the x4 performance because we are unlikely to have optimal conditions.
 This optimization applies to small loops only, so it should be suitable for our case.
-Using this knowledge and knowing the CPU architecture we can unroll some vector instructions in the main block loop expecting at least some performance benefit.
+Using this knowledge and knowing our CPU architecture, we can unroll some vector instructions in the main block loop expecting at least some performance benefit.

 According to Intel's [Developer Guide and Reference](https://software.intel.com/content/www/us/en/develop/documentation/cpp-compiler-developer-guide-and-reference/top/compiler-reference/intrinsics/data-alignment-memory-allocation-intrinsics-and-inline-assembly/alignment-support.html#alignment-support) aligning data should also improve the performance of intrinsics.
 In our code, we are not aware of memory alignment.
 Dealing with it, though, is not an easy job, but still doable.
-For example, we could search for the first aligned element and process previous elements without vectors.
-In that case, we also could use `LoadAlignedVector256` function.
+For example, we could search for the first aligned element and start with it processint previous elements without vectors.
+Applying this optimization we could use `LoadAlignedVector256` function.
 It gets translated to the `_mm256_load_si256` intrinsic which verifies that data is aligned.

 ## Conclusion

 The example we were going through might not be very practical, but I hope it gives an overview of what hardware intrinsics are capable of.
-Since they are providing CPU specific functionality, we have to be aware of the hardware we run our code.
-I guess you can see why the main rule of performance — always measure it — especially applicable for intrinsics.
+Since they are providing CPU specific functionality, we have to be aware of the hardware we run our code on.
+I guess you can see why the main rule of performance — always measure it — is especially important for intrinsics.

-You can check out code from this post on GitHub: [HaystacksNeedlesAndHardwareIntrinsics](https://github.com/timiskhakov/HaystacksNeedlesAndHardwareIntrinsics).
+You can check out the code from this post on GitHub: [HaystacksNeedlesAndHardwareIntrinsics](https://github.com/timiskhakov/HaystacksNeedlesAndHardwareIntrinsics).

 ## Further Reading